maizeatlas/spears/README.md

      * **REF**: Reference allele for each marker
      * **ALT**: Alternate allele for each marker
      * **F_MISS**: A number between 0 and 1 that corresponds to the proportion of progeny at a given marker with missing data (1 is completely missing, 0 is all individuals have genotype data)
-     * **founder1 ... foundern**: columns corresponding to the founders/parents of the population.
+     * **parent1 ... parentn**: columns corresponding to the parents of the population.
 Column names can be any character name (founder1, parent1, CML10, etc...).
 Genotypes in each founder column are bi-allelic vcf format and must be homozygous (0/0 or 1/1).

 2. **2_SAEGUS_to_MACH_format.R**

 Takes output from 1_SAEGUS.py (formatted as described above) and reformats for use in MaCH.
-User defines all parameters in this script as follows: wd (working directory), sd (name of GT output from SAEGUS), ld (name of parent-of-origin output from SAEGUS), fd (name of founder data key), chrom (total number of chromosomes), popID (ID assigned to population for MACH input), sn (total number of progeny), rsq (R-square threshold for MACH output), and g_error (global genotyping error).
+User defines all parameters in this script as follows: wd (working directory), sd (name of GT output from SAEGUS), ld (name of parent-of-origin output from SAEGUS), fd (name of parent data key), chrom (total number of chromosomes), popID (ID assigned to population for MACH input), sn (total number of progeny), rsq (R-square threshold for MACH output), and g_error (global genotyping error).
 These parameters are outputted in a file (user_input.txt) that will be referenced in all downstream scripts.
 It also outputs known GT data (reformatted from SAEGUS output, known_GT2.csv, required input for 7_Calculate_OVD_SPEARS_Metrics.R).
 Creates a subfolder in the working directory called MaCH and within this subfolder creates a folder for each chromosome.
 In each chromosome folder, it creates the 4 input files required by MaCH for imputation: 1) parents_chrom_n.haplos, 2) parents_chrom_n.snps, 3) progeny_chrom_n.dat, 4) progeny_chrom_n.PED.

 * **Required Input Files**
   * Simulated GT output (from 1_SAEGUS_multiparent.py) (example: known_GT.csv)
     * Formatted with headers: **ind_id, markers as: 1_1 (snpID 1, allele 1), 1_2 (snpID 2, allele 2) ... n_1, n_2 (for n number of markers)**.
 Column names for each marker/allele can be formatted as any character name as long as each marker is in order based on chromosome and position and each allele for each marker are next to each other (example: marker1_a1, marker1_a2, marker2_a1, marker2_a2 would also be appropriate headers).
-  * Founder Key Data (example: founder_key.txt): see description in 1_SAEGUS.py.
+  * Parent Key Data (example: parent_key.txt): see description in 1_SAEGUS.py.

 3. **3_MACH_sample_run_script.sh**